Fall Clean-Up and How to Make Leaf Mold

 Since leaf mold is considered to be a soil conditioner, it helps plant roots stay cooler during hot, dry weather.

-All you really need is a little bit of space to make it.
+All you really need is a little bit of space to store your leaf litter and make the mold.

 How to Make Leaf Mold Compost